Deploying a Policy on the Robot

 1. Perform joint calibration by running stretch_robot_home.py.

-3. Follow documentation in for running roscore and start_server.py on the robot.
+2. Follow documentation in Running the Robot Controller for running roscore and start_server.py on the robot.

 We like using tmux for running multiple commands and keeping track of them at the same time.